Portbahn Islay

 For families, Islay is a very special place, a safe haven that is like winding the clock back fifty years - safe beaches with rock pools to roam about, wildlife on the doorstep, playgrounds at Port Charlotte, Bowmore and Port Ellen, and the swimming pool in Bowmore for those rainy days (yes, we do have the odd one!).
 We've raised our own children on both Islay and Jura and the family guide is written from our experience of what we've found works with little (and bigger) people in tow.

 And yes, of course, there's whisky.
-Ten distilleries producing some of the most respected single malts in the world - Bruichladdich, Ardbeg, Laphroaig, Bowmore to name a few - all on one small remote island off Scotland's west coast.
+Eleven distilleries producing some of the most respected single malts in the world - Bruichladdich, Ardbeg, Laphroaig, Bowmore to name a few - all on one small remote island off Scotland's west coast.
 We've actually seen people cry when they arrive here, they are so moved.
 We've even seen people take soil home as a memento.
 Scotch single malt is almost a religion and, alongside Speyside, Islay is perhaps its main centre of pilgrimage.

 Our three holiday houses sit just outside Bruichladdich village, a five-minute walk from its innovative distillery in one direction, with Portbahn Beach another five minutes in the other along the coastal path towards Port Charlotte.